Welcome to NoodleSync

 Daily Ingest

-Claude processes new content in your drop zone, updates your synthesis layer, and surfaces anything that needs your attention.
+Claude processes new content in your Inbox, updates your CODEX, and brings up anything that needs your attention.

 Daily